 Organize your kitchen with pantry labels

 The shelves really gave me a lot more storage to hold serving pieces and pantry items that I was storing in my garage.
 The last step I thought of the organizing process was to add labels to all of the glass and plastic containers.
+DIY labels have been a game changer in terms of organizing.

 I didn’t like the look of typical sticker labels.
 They’re hard to remove if I ever want to wash a container.
 So I decided to make my own.
 I love a certain font that I use on a lot of my printables and wanted that exact font for my kitchen too.